 A native of Murray, KY, Sims attended Vanderbilt University with aspirations of becoming a lawyer until her roommate urged her to submit several photos to modeling agencies in New York.
 Before she knew it, NEXT Models signed Sims and thus began her modeling career.
 Shortly thereafter, she graced the covers of Mademoiselle, French and Spanish Vogue, Tear sheet, French Cosmopolitan and British Marie Claire.
 In the meantime, Sims was working with some of the most prestigious photographers in the fashion world including Carter Smith, Michael Thompson and Raymond Meier.

 Although her full time residence is now in Los Angeles, Molly spends as much time possible in New York City, the city she considers her second home.
-In her free time, she enjoys hanging out with friends, hiking, yoga, and spending time with her family and her son, Brooks.
+In her free time, she enjoys hanging out with friends, hiking, yoga, and spending time with her family.